Impact of the PSR J0740+6620 radius constraint on the properties of high-density matter: Properties of dense matter

 Several caveats should be kept in mind when interpreting our Bayes factors.
-Most importantly, it is well documented that Bayes factors are affected by the prior coverage of each model under comparison, particularly if they span regions of parameter space without any support \textit{a posteriori}.
-That is to say, the marginal likelihoods that appear in, e.g., Eqs.~\ref{eq:BFcs} and~\ref{eq:BFbranches} are averages of the likelihood over each prior; if priors span large regions of parameter space with small likelihood values, their marginal evidence will be smaller even if they achieve the same maximum likelihood (match the data just as well) as other, more compact priors.\footnote{For more discussion in a related context, see~\cite{Essick:2020ghc} for a discussion of why posterior odds can be more useful than Bayes factors.} Indeed, this is thought to be the driving factor behind our apparent preference for EoSs with a single stable branch (multiple-branch EoSs span a broader range of behavior) as well as the preference for $\chi$EFT models over more agnostic EoS priors~\cite{Essick:2020flb}.
+Most importantly, it is well documented that Bayes factors are affected by the prior coverage of each model under consideration, particularly if they span regions of parameter space without any support \textit{a posteriori}.
+That is to say, the marginal likelihoods that appear in, e.g., Eqs.~(\ref{eq:BFcs}) and~(\ref{eq:BFbranches}) are averages of the likelihood over each prior; if priors span large regions of parameter space with small likelihood values, their marginal evidence will be smaller even if they achieve the same maximum likelihood (match the data just as well) as other, more compact priors.\footnote{For more discussion in a related context, see~\cite{Essick:2020ghc} for a discussion of why posterior odds can be more useful than Bayes factors.} Indeed, this is why we additionally report \LikeRatiocs~and \LikeRatiobranches.
+In particular, differences in the prior support are thought to be a driving factor behind the Bayes factors' apparent preference for EoSs with a single stable branch (multiple-branch EoSs span a broader range of behavior, comparing \LikeRatiobranches~and \BFbranches~in Table~\ref{tab:bayes factors}) as well as the preference for $\chi$EFT models over more agnostic EoS priors~\cite{Essick:2020flb, Essick:2021ezp}.
 While this type of Occam factor is desirable in many cases (see, e.g., discussion in Sec.~\ref{sec:hierarchical inference}), one needs to take care when drawing conclusions based on such effects.
 Although not guaranteed, we generally find that prior choices of this kind shift our Bayes factor by only a factor of a few, typically much smaller than the variability due to different realizations of experimental noise~\cite{Schad:2021workflow}, which can be as large as factors of ${\cal{O}}(10)$.
 It is therefore always prudent to check both the priors and posteriors for the behavior in question, for example checking both Fig.~\ref{fig:maxsos} and Table~\ref{tab:bayes factors} when considering the conformal limit.